This guide walks you through deploying a single-node version of VictoriaMetrics on Kubernetes using Helm.

 helm repo update

-To verify that everything is set up correctly you may run this command:
+To verify that everything is set up correctly, you may run this command:

 helm search repo vm/